X Japan: 2011–2014: World tour and Madison Square Garden

-Since 2015: Unreleased sixth studio album, We Are X, and Heath's death
+2015–present: Unreleased sixth studio album, We Are X, and Heath's death

 In June 2015, Yoshiki announced X Japan's sixth and first studio album in 20 years would be released on March 11, 2016.
 The band has announced that the sixth album would contain between 13 and 14 tracks, including some short pieces.
 It was also announced that they would perform at the Wembley Arena in London on the following day, where We Are X, a documentary film about the band, would be premiered.
 The band performed on June 28 at Makuhari Messe as part of the second night of Luna Sea's Lunatic Fest.
 The first single from the album, "Born to Be Free", was released on November 6, 2015.
 X Japan's first domestic tour of Japan in 20 years began with three consecutive dates at Yokohama Arena on December 2, continued with Osaka-jō Hall on December 7, Marine Messe Fukuoka on December 9, Hiroshima Green Arena on December 11, and finished on December 14 at the Nippon Gaishi Hall.
 They also performed on Kōhaku Uta Gassen for the first time in 18 years.